flyteorg/flyte/rsts/howto/execute_single_task.rst

 Launch a single task from the commandline
 =========================================

-Previously registered tasks can also be launched from the command-line using :ref:`flyte-cli <features-flytecli>`
+Previously registered tasks can also be launched from the command-line using :ref:`flyte-cli <howto-flytecli>`

 .. code-block:: console